Skip to main content

 /* Read the character controller collisions stored in the character controller’s output. */

-for mut output in outputs.iter_mut() {
+for mut output in character_controller_outputs.iter_mut() {

 for collision in &output.collisions {